dominicclark38-pixel/osTicket-Help-Desk-Lab-Microsoft-Azure/README.md

 # osTicket Help Desk Home Lab (Azure)

 ## Introduction
-This project demonstrates the deployment and configuration of an **osTicket help desk environment** using a **Microsoft Azure Virtual Machine**.
+This project demonstrates the deployment and configuration of an osTicket help desk environment using a Microsoft Azure Virtual Machine.
 The goal of this lab was to simulate a real-world IT help desk environment by installing the required technologies, configuring the ticketing system, and performing common help desk administrative tasks.

-This repository includes screenshots showing the **Azure infrastructure setup, osTicket installation, system configuration, and ticket workflow management**.
+This repository includes screenshots showing the Azure infrastructure setup, osTicket installation, system configuration, and ticket workflow management.

 ---